awsdocs/amazon-route53-docs/doc_source/routing-to-ec2-instance.md

 1. Choose **Create**\.

-   Changes generally propagate to all Amazon Route 53 servers within 60 seconds\.
-When propagation is done, you'll be able to route traffic to your EC2 instance by using the name of the resource record set that you created in this procedure\.
+   Changes generally propagate to all Route 53 servers within 60 seconds\.
+When propagation is done, you'll be able to route traffic to your EC2 instance by using the name of the record that you created in this procedure\.